asiffarhankhan/Mediumly/ReadMe.md

 ![medium deal breaker image](https://github.com/asiffarhankhan/mediumly/blob/master/dealbreaker.png)

-The program is designed for reading medium articles that requires you to buy premium membership
+The program is designed for reading medium articles that requires you to buy premium membership.

 ## Requirements